 ‘Oh…OK,’ the old man settled back into his chair.
 ‘Not too much to tell.
 You know how it is… the life of a career cop is work…work…and more work,’ he smiled.

-The old man’s head lowered.
-He appeared to briefly reminisce.
-Luke thought he noticed a glimmer of a smile.
-The old man’s eyes returned to Luke.
+The old man’s eyes fell heavily to the table.
+After a few beats passed his gaze returned to Luke.
 ‘My beautiful wife, Emma passed about five years ago…’ he said.

 ’I’m sorry to hear that, ’Luke said.

 ’My biggest regret is I wasn’t there for her when it happened.
 You know how it is… Tears welled in the old man’s eyes.
 ‘She went to bed one night and simply didn’t wake up.
 My beautiful young granddaughter found my Em the next morning when she visited.’
 A sparkle appeared in his eye when he spoke of his granddaughter.
 ‘She always visited us, to look after us.
 She is a beautiful young girl…very caring,’ he said.

 ‘Just under fifty years, son.
 I was blessed.
 We have three fantastic children – two boys and girl.
 Out of everything I have done in my life…my kids were by far my greatest achievements,’ the old man said with genuine affection.
 ‘The eldest is a university professor—retired, the middle boy followed me into the force, and the youngest, she’s a nursing sister,’ he said smiling proudly.
 ‘And we have seven fantastic grandkids,’ he smiled.
 ‘But you asked about my wife…’ he said as a segue. ’There’s a funny story about when I proposed.
 The old man grinned.
 ‘I haven’t told this story to many people,’ he smiled.

 ‘Really…?
 I’d love to hear it,’ Luke said.